KL25725/Weather-Forecast-App/README.md

 *Sky condition forecast (2 days) for Ottawa, with weather icons.*

 ## Acknowledgements
+This project was originally built while following *The Python Mega Course* by Ardit Sulce.
 The base version included a hardcoded API key, minimal error handling, and an initial Streamlit interface.

 I extended and polished the app by:
 - Securing the API key with `.env` locally and Streamlit Secrets for deployment
-- Improved error handling with clear messages for missing API key, invalid city names, and API errors
+- Improving error handling with clear messages for missing API key, invalid city names, and API errors
 - Requesting weather data in metric units (°C) via API parameters instead of manual scaling
-- Improving the UI (Clearer title, caption, and weather icons)
+- Refining the UI (Clearer title, caption, and weather icons)
-- Organizing the repo with `.gitignore`, `.env.example`, `requirements.txt`, and a structured README
+- Organizing the project with `.gitignore`, `.env.example`, `requirements.txt`, and a structured README
-- Deployed the app on Streamlit Cloud, making it available as a live demo
+- Deploying the app on Streamlit Cloud, making it available as a live demo